qecez/RarePepeWorld.com/Readme.md

 # RarePepeWorld.com Notes

-These are the files used to run a website for displaying Pepe cards created on the Counterparty network.
+These are the files used to run a website that displays Pepe cards of the Counterparty network.
 It was written in Python 3 using the Flask framework.
 See https://flask.palletsprojects.com/en/2.2.0/

 ## Code Files